Probabilistic modeling of car traffic accidents: Introduction

 To overcome this difficulty, while keeping an eye on the amenability of our model to insightful analytical investigations, we propose a stochastic counting process featuring a generalised version of the self-excitation property recalled above.
 In particular, its jump probability consists of a time-dependent background intensity supplemented by a term proportional to the cumulative number of accidents occurred up to the current time, the so-called self-excitation intensity.
 For both terms we consider prototypical assumptions and derive the corresponding characteristics of the stochastic process.
 Specifically, by combining methods from probability and differential equations in a spirit reminiscent of that of the kinetic theory, we estimate the large-time trend of the process, the behaviour of its statistical moments, and, under certain assumptions, we even provide an explicit expression of its law.
 Particularly relevant are moreover the time instants of occurrence of traffic accidents as well as the time elapsing between two consecutive accidents (interaccident time).
 For both quantities, which are random variables linked to the main counting process, we provide explicit probabilistic characterisations, showing that in general their distributions do not follow those typically postulated in the more standard probabilistic descriptions mentioned above.
 This is in line with the observed mismatch of e.g., Poisson models when employed to describe mathematically traffic accidents.

 In more detail, the paper is structured as follows.
 Section~\ref{sect:model.accident_distr} introduces our stochastic process modelling the occurrence of car accidents and investigates the basic properties of its probability distribution.
 Making use of such results, Section~\ref{sect:acc_times} addresses the study of the distribution of accident and interaccident times.
-Next, for different choices of the background and self-excitation intensity functions complying with the theory previously developed, Section~\ref{sect:numerics} provides a computational analysis of the accident process based on simulated data, which confirms and visualises the theoretical predictions.
-It also addresses a real data study aimed at identifying proper choices of the intensity functions which make our model reproduce qualitatively the benchmark trends displayed in Figure~\ref{fig:motivation}.
+Next, for different choices of the background and self-excitation intensity functions complying with the theory previously developed, Section~\ref{sec:realData} addresses a real data study aimed at identifying proper choices of the intensity functions which make our model reproduce qualitatively the benchmark trends displayed in Figure~\ref{fig:motivation}.
 Finally, Section~\ref{sect:conclusions} summarises the main contributions of the paper.